-C BD pool types will be eligible for participation in the Targeted Lending Initiative (TLI) program.
-In addition, the C BD pool type will also be available for immediate servicing transfer ("PIIT"), so long as both parties meet the servicing transfer requirements communicated in the MBS Guide.
+The C BD pool type will be eligible for immediate servicing transfer ("PIIT"), so long as both parties meet the servicing transfer requirements communicated in the MBS Guide.
 At issuance, the aggregate unpaid principal balance of all loans in a C BD pool must be at least \$500,000, and consist of at least three loans, with the exception of Custom Bond Finance pool products, which only require, at minimum, an unpaid principal balance of \$25,000.00, and one loan.